Top 18 Best Restaurants In Toledo

 The next stop on the trip is the city of Valladolid, one of the largest and most beautiful cities in Castilla y León, located in the heart of the Ribera del Duero wine region.

-The last stop on the route is the spectacularly beautiful city of Santiago de Compostela.
+The last stop on the route is Santiago de Compostela.
 Santiago de Compostela is famously the last stop on the Camino de Santiago and home to the world-famous Cathedral of Santiago. it is also a gastronomic hub and one of the best places to indulge in traditional Galician cuisine.

-This route will take you through Seville on your way to a very unique city on the Spanish coast: Cádiz.
+This route will take you through Seville on your way to a very a fantastic yet unknown city: Cádiz.
 The city of Cádiz is located on a small peninsula that jets out into the waters where the Atlantic ocean and the Mediterranean sea meet.
 It has long been an important strategic location to control naval transit.

 Because of this, Cádiz is one of the oldest settlements in the Iberian peninsula, dating back over 3 thousand years.
 Cádiz has some very nice beaches where you can kick back and relax, as well as several historic sites that are worth visiting including the spectacular cathedral of Cádiz.